Equidistribution of rational subspaces and their shapes

-As in \S\ref{sec:proof arithmetic}, the theorem follows from an equidistribution results of adelic orbits.
-However, contrary to the case of dimension and codimension at least 3, the groups whose dynamics we use are not semisimple (see Remark~\ref{rem:congcond}).
-In particular, the theorem of Gorodonik and Oh \cite{gorodnikoh} is not sufficient and more subtle arguments, relying on Duke's Theorem \cite{duke88} and the trick mentioned in Remark~\ref{rem:disjointness}, are required. \item[$\bullet$] In Appendix~\ref{sec:appendix}, we discuss non-emptiness conditions for the set $\HkQD$ when the quadratic form $Q$ is the sum of squares.
-In particular, we prove by completely elementary methods that $\HkQD \neq \emptyset$ for all $n \geq 5$.
+Contrary to the case of dimension and codimension at least 3, the groups whose dynamics we use are not semisimple (see Remark~\ref{rem:congcond}).
+In particular, the theorem of Gorodonik and Oh \cite{gorodnikoh} is not sufficient and more subtle arguments, relying on Duke's Theorem \cite{duke88} and the trick mentioned in Remark~\ref{rem:disjointness}, are required. \end{itemize} In Part $2$, we deduce Theorems~\ref{thm:jointwithshapes} and \ref{thm:equidistrmoduli} from the homogeneous dynamics results proven in \S\ref{sec:dimatleast4} ($k>2$) and \S\ref{SEC: two_dim_thm} ($k=2$) of the first part.
+More precisely, it is structured as follows: \begin{enumerate} \item[$\bullet$] In \S\ref{SEC:quadratic_forms}, we prove that the discriminant of the orthogonal complement of a subspace is equal to the discriminant of the subspace up to an essentially negligible factor. \item[$\bullet$] In \S\ref{sec:moduli}, we study the moduli space of base extensions and show that it surjects onto $\Grk(\R) \times \shapesp{k} \times \shapesp{n-k}$.
+From this, we prove that a slight strengthening of Theorem~\ref{thm:equidistrmoduli} implies Theorem~\ref{thm:jointwithshapes}.
+In these considerations, it is useful to consider subspaces together with an orientation. \item[$\bullet$] In \S\ref{sec:proof arithmetic}, we finally establish Theorems~\ref{thm:jointwithshapes} and \ref{thm:equidistrmoduli}.
+The technique here is by now standard -- we interpret the sets in Theorem~\ref{thm:equidistrmoduli} as projections of the adelic orbits in Part $1$ (or a slight adaptation thereof). \end{enumerate} In the appendix, we establish various complementary facts. \begin{enumerate} \item[$\bullet$] In Appendix~\ref{sec:appendix}, we discuss non-emptiness conditions for the set $\HkQD$ when the quadratic form $Q$ is the sum of squares.
+In particular, we prove that $\HkQD \neq \emptyset$ for all $n \geq 5$.